 The page rank centrality measure has many applications including being the basis for how Google designed its search function (Page et al.).
 Page rank will rank websites based on the quality of websites that reference that particular website.
 In terms of networks, page rank will work in a very similar sense as it works in populating a search result.
 Page rank can be calculated iteratively and will return a probability that a node is accessed via another link.
 The page rank value at any particular time can be shown as Ru where u is the node that is accessed.
-The page rank for a vertex v, for a given graph G, where the graph can be defined as G≔(V, E) for |V| vertices and |E| edges is defined as Ru=c v ∈VR(v)Nu where Nu is the number of links from a node and c is a factor for normalization.
-(Page).
+The page rank for a vertex v, for a given graph G, where the graph can be defined as G≔(V, E) for |V| vertices and |E| edges is defined as Ru=c v ∈VR(v)Nu where Nu is the number of links from a node and c is a factor for normalization. page).
 Although this is a simplified definition of the page rank calculation, it should suffice for our simplified network application rather than ranking web pages for a search engine (Page et al.).

-The networkx python library provides a page rank function that will be calculated on a specific graph.
-For the graph in Figure 7, the table in Table 4 shows the rank and page rank value for all of the nodes.
-The node with the highest page rank value is node 8 and the node with the lowest page rank value is node 4.
+IIH.
+Centrality Ranks:

+Using the centrality measures that were highlighted in this section.
+A random graph was generated and centrality measures were calculated using Networkx 2.3 python library that specializes in networks.
+Based on the calculations, ranks were obtained after calculating the centrality values then comparing the values with the other vertices in the graph.
+Figure 1 shows the random graph that was created by the library and Table 1 shows the centrality ranks from the graph.

 Methods:

 IIIA.
-Resources Used: In order to work with network based systems and analyzing them computationally, we worked with four important Python libraries; Pandas, Numpy, and NetworkX, and SKLearn Pandas and Numpy primarily are our methods to work with data in general, NetworkX is used to generate network data with associated methods, and SKLearn serves as our method of machine learning.
+Resources Used: In order to work with network based systems and analyzing them computationally, we worked with four important Python libraries: Pandas, Numpy, and NetworkX, and scikit-learn.
+Pandas and Numpy primarily allow us to work with data in general, NetworkX is used to generate network data and measure their centrality, and scikit-learn implements our methods for machine learning.

 IIIB.
-Data Generation Our data comes from generating data for each of the combinations of scale free and small world; being random, only scale free, only small world, and both scale free and small world.
+Overall Process Our data comes from generating data for each of the combinations of scale free and small world; being random, only scale free, only small world, and both scale free and small world.
 We generate 100 graphs for each type, further subdivided in that by taking 25 of each specified size within the array [100, 200, 400, 800]; thus creating a total of 400 different graph samples.
-The specific data we are working with is found from a variety of NetworkX libraries that allow us to take the data given a graph.
+The specific data we are working with is found from a variety of NetworkX functions that allow us to take the data given a graph.
 The specifics we are working with are as follows; both degree and closeness rank are taken from NetworkX’s degree centrality method, betweenness ranking is taken from the betweenness centrality method, load rank is taken from the load centrality method, and reach rank is taken from the global reaching centrality.
 Using this data we then calculated correlations, between each element.
 To calculate this we simply used Pandas’ correlation method.
 From there we specified to calculate for these three different correlations: pearson, spearman, and kendall.

 Fig. 8.
 Correlation Heatmap